Structure Of The Day

 During the visit, the judges will be introduced to the community representatives and will typically visit the showcase locations and places of interest relevant to that entry.

-There is a mandatory formal presentation (20 minutes) at the beginning of the visit, followed by ten minutes question and answers.
+There is a mandatory formal presentation (20 minutes) at the beginning of the visit, followed by ten minutes of questions and answers.
 After that, how you use the time is up to you.
 The formal presentation has been introduced to help you to convey to the judging committee exactly why you should win the Pride of Place competition.

 Some guidelines for inclusion in your presentation: